BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/50-SwitchToLongId.md

   ```

 ## Transform the controller
-Use long ithe list of ids in Remove function
+Use long in the list of ids in Remove function
   ``` csharp
         public async Task<IActionResult> Remove([FromQuery] List<long> ids)
   ```